-In the last 5 years the centre has released 9 eagles back into the wild in Java, many close to the centre.
+In the last 5 years the Centre has released 9 eagles back into the wild in Java, many close to the Centre.
 Other animals have been translocated to release programs on their native islands.
 One afternoon after work volunteers will have the opportunity to visit a previous animal release site and learn about the release program from the centre.

 Friday evenings you will be welcomed into the home of a staff member from the local village where you will enjoy traditional, home-cooked Javan cuisine and maybe even try your hand at preparing some.
-The smiles are infectious and the delicious food just keeps on coming, so be sure to work up an appetite during the day!
+Their smiles are infectious and the delicious food just keeps on coming, so be sure to work up an appetite during the day!